Close Menu

 To ensure a safe and enjoyable trip to Verona, there are several precautions that travelers can take.
 First and foremost, travelers should be aware of their surroundings and keep an eye on their belongings at all times.
 This is especially important in crowded areas and tourist hotspots.

 Travelers should also be cautious of their personal belongings, especially in areas where there are many people.
 This includes keeping valuables secure in hotel rooms or in a safe place, and not leaving them unattended in public areas.
-(See Also: What Countries Are Safe to Visit Right Now?
-Top Travel Destinations)
+(See Also: Is America Safe To Visit Covid?
+In 2023)

 In addition, travelers should be aware of their surroundings and avoid areas that appear to be in disrepair or have a high crime rate.
 They should also avoid walking alone at night, especially in areas that are not well-lit.